-When it comes to choosing an Amazon seller accounting software, Xero and QuickBooks are probably the best and most popular options for Amazon Sellers.
-Xero and QuickBooks are both beautiful products and well-known in the e-commerce space.
+When it comes to choosing an Amazon seller accounting software, Xero and QuickBooks are the two most popular options.
+In our comparison between Xero vs. QuickBooks, we break it down based on the following:

 Xero, on the other hand, gives users the freedom to set a reminder schedule to make them stay on top of their income and expenses.

-QuickBooks is the winner based on pricing.
+🏆 Xero Accounting is the winner based on pricing.

 QuickBooks uses accounting terms throughout.
 Although it’s not a big deal, it might not be ideal for those who are not used to bookkeeping yet.

 Xero's platform has a rather slow loading time.
 Every click of a button leads to a reload or a pop-up of the page requiring you to wait a bit.
-QuickBooks, on the other hand, is faster and is much more user and beginner friendly.
+QuickBooks, on the other hand, is faster and is much more user and beginner-friendly.

-QuickBooks takes the cake for user-friendliness
+🏆 QuickBooks takes the cake for user-friendliness

 Xero has more advanced features and has more solutions that go beyond just reporting data.
-They have sales tracking solutions and a CRM software.
+They have sales tracking solutions and CRM software.

 QuickBooks has been our go-to from the beginning and has not let us down.
 Great customer support and easy reconciliation features make it the best in town.